janettem/Full-Stack-Open-2021/README.md

 ## Part 3
 ### Phonebook Backend
 Implement a server that returns phonebook entries.
 Implement a page to show the time of the request and the number of entries in the phonebook.
 Implement the displaying, adding, and deleting of a phonebook entry.
+Add the morgan middleware.
+Configure it to log the tiny configuration and the data sent in requests.

 ## Part 7
 ### Routed Anecdotes